Stophface/thesis/readme.md

 <h2>postgres:postgis</h2>

-To run the lines in the file PostgreSQL with the PostGIS is needed.
+PostgreSQL with the PostGIS is needed.
 A boundled package can be downloaded here: http://www.kyngchaos.com/software/postgres.

-More meaningful assumptions about the distribution of points on a map can be made when the map is divided into polygons, the points are counted inside each polygon and finally summed up per polygon.
+More meaningful assumptions about the distribution of points on a map can be made when the map is divided into polygons (here hexagons), the points are counted inside each hexagon and finally summed up per hexagon.
 This process is called binning.

     UPDATE hexagonFinerWgs_clip SET count = (SELECT count(*) FROM points_france WHERE ST_Within(points_france.geom, hexagonFinerWgs_clip.geom));

 The same goes for the language.
 Since through the Boolean Logic each photo got a language assigned to, we can plot each point (because it has lat/long) on a map.
-The following lines count the points per polygon, group them by the language and order them.
+The following lines count the points per hexagon and groups them by the language.

      CREATE TABLE count_language_france AS SELECT count(*), france.language, hexagons.gid, hexagons.top, hexagons.bottom, hexagons.left, hexagons.right, hexagons.geom FROM hexagonfinerwgs_clip AS hexagons, points_language_france AS france WHERE ST_Within(france.geom, hexagons.geom) GROUP BY france.language, hexagons.gid ORDER BY hexagons.gid DESC;

-Now there are for example Farsi, Dari and English counted in one polygon.
-We are only interested in the most language.
+Nearly done.
+There are for example Farsi, Dari and English counted in one hexagon.
+But, we are only interested in the most usedlanguage per hexagon.
+Therefore the `SELECT DISTINCT ON` is used to only pick one (!) of a group (here, the one with the most counts)

      CREATE TABLE count_language_france_binning2 AS SELECT DISTINCT ON (t.gid) t.gid, t.language, t.count, t.top, t.right, t.bottom, t.geom FROM count_language_france AS t ORDER BY t.gid, t.count DESC;

+The code is in the `postgres:postgis` in a `.sql` document as well.